On discretely structured growth models and their moments: Identifying mechanism in essentially unstructured systems

 where here $\rho$, $r$, $d$ and $e$ are constant rates of growth or death and we have grouped together all the terms unrelated to reproduction into a single term $L_j$.
 Notably, by the above constraints on $w(j)$, we have that $\sum_jL_j = -(d+e\mu_0)\mu_0$ and that $\sum_jjL_j=f(\mu_0,\mu_1)$ is a function of $\mu_0$ and $\mu_1$ only.

-Suppose that the two populations of interest are identical save for their mechanism of growth: one performs only clonal growth, whilst the other performs only regenerative growth.
-Hence, writing $u_j^C$ and $u_j^R$ for the clonal and regenerative populations, respectively, they satisfy the following evolution equations:
+Suppose that the two populations of interest are identical save for their mechanism of growth: one performs only state-preserving growth, whilst the other performs only state-resetting growth.
+Hence, writing $u_j^P$ and $u_j^R$ for the state-preserving and state-resetting populations, respectively, they satisfy the following evolution equations: